CounterpartyXCP/Documentation/Introduction/counterparty_features.md

 -   the quantity of [get\_asset]1 she will get ([get\_quantity])
 -   how long before her order expires ([expiration]1)

-### The Counterparty protocol escrows funds directly on the Bitcoin blockchain
+## Protocol-based trustless escrow

-Once Sally publishes her order [give\_quantity]1 of [give\_asset 1is
-debited from her address; her address is debited *before* her order is matched with Alice’s, and so she cannot spend those funds before [expiration]1 passes, i.e. until her order expires.
-In the meantime, Sally’s funds are not lost or borrowed, they are held by the protocol itself. *The Counterparty protocol acts as an escrow service, and thereby eliminates counterparty risk from the exchange of assets*.
+**The Counterparty protocol acts as an escrow service, and thereby eliminates counterparty risk from the exchange of assets** Once Sally publishes her order [give\_quantity]1 of [give\_asset 1is debited from her address; her address is debited *before* her order is matched with Alice’s, and so she cannot spend those funds before [expiration]1 passes, i.e. until her order expires.
+In the meantime, Sally’s funds are not lost or borrowed, they are held by the protocol itself.
 If another order is placed which satisfies Sally’s order, the protocol matches them, and sends each counterparty its respective funds.

-### Counterparty has automatic order matching
+## Counterparty has automatic order matching

 `[give_quantity]1/[get_quantity]1` is the ‘’ratio’‘in which Sally will exchange [give\_asset]1 for [get\_asset]1, and is denoted by ratio1.
 In